 Being outdoors can also speed up healing, particularly if you have suffered a big injury or illness.
 Research has shown that being outside can reduce levels of pain and stress.
 A side effect of being badly injured or ill is that you are more likely to suffer from anxiety, stress and even depression.
 If being outdoors reduces those things, then you are already better off in your recovery than before.
 All of this can then help the body focus on healing as it is no longer managing stress and anxiety.

-The final benefit to being outdoors is that can improve you sleep.
+The final benefit of being outdoors is that it can improve your sleep.
 If you are having trouble sleeping for any reason, getting some fresh air can really help to calm you enough to help you sleep better.
 Better sleep means a healthier mind, one that can focus and function better day to day.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.